 - 2 bits when one PTRS port or two PTRS ports are configured by maxNrofPorts in PTRS-UplinkConfig, SRS resource set indicator field is present and equals "10", multipanelScheme is configured to sfnScheme, this field indicates the association between PTRS port(s) and DMRS port(s) corresponding to SRS resource indicator field and/or Precoding information and number of layers field according to Tables 7.3.1.1.2-25 and 7.3.1.1.2-26.

-- 2 bits when one PTRS port is configured by maxNrofPorts in PTRS-UplinkConfig, the SRS resource set indicator field is absent, maxRank >4 and multipanelScheme is not configured, this field indicates the association between PTRS port and DMRS port(s) corresponding to the selected codeword according to Table 7.3.1.1.2-25B, where the selected codeword is the codeword with higher MCS for the initial PUSCH if the MCS indices of the two codewords are different for the initial PUSCH, or codeword 0 otherwise.
+- 2 bits when one PTRS port is configured by maxNrofPorts in PTRS-UplinkConfig, the SRS resource set indicator field is absent, maxRank>4 or maxMIMO-Layers>4, and multipanelScheme is not configured, this field indicates the association between PTRS port and DMRS port(s) corresponding to the selected codeword according to Table 7.3.1.1.2-25B, where the selected codeword is the codeword with higher MCS for the initial PUSCH if the MCS indices of the two codewords are different for the initial PUSCH, or codeword 0 otherwise.

-- 4 bits when two PTRS ports are configured by maxNrofPorts in PTRS-UplinkConfig, the SRS resource set indicator field is absent, maxRank >4 and multipanelScheme is not configured, this field indicates the association between PTRS port(s) and DMRS port(s) corresponding to SRS resource indicator field and/or Precoding information and number of layers field according to Table 7.3.1.1.2-26A.
+- 4 bits when two PTRS ports are configured by maxNrofPorts in PTRS-UplinkConfig, the SRS resource set indicator field is absent, maxRank>4 or maxMIMO-Layers>4, and multipanelScheme is not configured, this field indicates the association between PTRS port(s) and DMRS port(s) corresponding to SRS resource indicator field and/or Precoding information and number of layers field according to Table 7.3.1.1.2-26A.

 If "Bandwidth part indicator" field indicates a bandwidth part other than the active bandwidth part and the "PTRS-DMRS association" field is present for the indicated bandwidth part but not present for the active bandwidth part, the UE assumes the "PTRS-DMRS association" field is not present for the indicated bandwidth part.